piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 These parameters allow the simulation of non-reactive gases.
 Additional parameters required for the consideration of chemical reaction are given in Section {ref}`sec:DSMC-chemistry`.

+The AHO model can be enabled using

+    Particles-DSMC-Vib-Anharmonic = TRUE

+It is only implemented for diatomic molecular species until now and cannot be combined with chemical reactions.
+PICLas utilizes a species database, which contains the AHO vibrational energy levels and spectroscopy constants $\omega_\mathrm{E}$ and $\chi_\mathrm{E}$ of the species and is located in the top folder `SpeciesDatabase.h5`.
+Details regarding the database can be found in Section {ref}`sec:unified-species-database`.
+To start the simulation without the species database, the following parameters are required

+    Part-Species1-Vib-Anharmonic-omegaE = 167174.0
+    Part-Species1-Vib-Anharmonic-chiE = 0.009825092

+A list of the anharmonic energy levels (in Joule), including the zero-point energy as first level, can be included via

+    Particles-DSMC-Vib-Anharmonic-Species1-Data = DSMCSpecies_AHO_vibrational_data.h5

 (sec:DSMC-collision)=
 ## Pairing & Collision Modelling